nest/nest-simulator/doc/model_details/exact-integration.rst

 Solving a non-homogeneous linear differential equation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When you add another function :math:`g` to the right hand side of our linear differential equation:
+When you add another function :math:`g` to the right hand side of our linear differential equation,

 .. math::
     \frac{df}{dt}=af+g

-(this is now a non-homogeneous differential equation) things (can) become more complicated.
+this is now a non-homogeneous differential equation.
+Things (can) become more complicated.

-Solving it with variation of contants
+Solving it with variation of constants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This kind of differential equation is usually solved with "variation of constants" which gives us the following solution: